 Modern Sacred Spaces is Docomomo WEWA’s event series showcasing religious structures built by different faith communities in the mid-20th century.
 The buildings represent innovative efforts by postwar architects and engineers to create spiritual places of light and form using new materials and construction techniques.
 The tour guide is Dr. Tyler S. Sprague, Assistant Professor of Architecture and Adjunct Assistant Professor of Civil and Environmental Engineering at the UW.

-Meet at Our Lady of the Lake Catholic Church, 8900 35th Ave NE.
-Completed in 1961 and designed by the firm of Gotteland and Koczarski, Our Lady of the Lake‘s origins were in 1929 but as of 1940 the congregation moved to its present site.
+The tour of modern sacred spaces begins at Our Lady of the Lake Catholic Church, 8900 35th Ave NE.
+Completed in 1961 and designed by the firm of Gotteland and Koczarski, Our Lady of the Lake‘s origins were in 1929 at a site a few blocks away, at about NE 81st Street, in an existing log house.
+As of 1940 the congregation moved to its present site.
 Its former site at about NE 81st Street became part of developer Albert Balch’s original Wedgwood plat.

-Docomomo WEWA Board member Dr.Tyler Sprague will discuss the church’s unique architectural and structural engineering features.
+On the tour day of September 10, 2016, Docomomo WEWA Board member Dr.Tyler Sprague will discuss the unique architectural and structural engineering features of the Our Lady of the Lake building.
 Members of the congregation will be present to speak about the experience of celebrating inside their sacred space.

 Next up is a visit to University Unitarian Church at 6556 35th Ave NE, just over one mile south of Our Lady of the Lake.
 Completed in 1959, UUC represents one of Paul Hayden Kirk’s early large-scale works for which he and his associates, Donald Wallace and David McKinley, won the AIA (Seattle) award.
 The church will be open for us from 2:15 – 3:45 pm.
 A program will take place at 2:30 pm followed by a casual tour.
 A member of the congregation will tell us about the church’s proposed master plan.